Growth takes a knock, but business as usual returning?

 Our three economic indicators map a real economy rolling with the global trade tension reverberations.
-The UK’s already slim growth prospects for 2025 have been trimmed further, impacting businesses’ investment decisions, credit conditions and the UK’s future competitiveness.
+The UK’s slim growth prospects for 2025 are impacting businesses’ investment decisions, credit conditions and competitiveness.
+But this month’s data does at least suggest signs of a return to trend after April’s tariff and tax shocks.

 In the latest Quarterly Economic Outlook, our Chief Economist, Tom Pugh, warned us that GDP growth is likely to take us on a rollercoaster ride this quarter and into next.
-The RSM Real Economy Barometer (based on the latest official GDP data) shows us at the start of this.
-Last month’s impressive growth in the real economy has been replace by a 0.5% shrinkage in April.
-That said, underlying momentum in the real economy looks positive.
+The RSM UK Real Economy Barometer (based on the latest official GDP data) shows us at the start of this.
+Impressive Q1 growth in the real economy was replaced at the start of Q2 with a 0.5% shrinkage in April.
+Underlying momentum in the real economy does look positive overall and remains on track for 1.2% expansion.

-Our next set of indicators, published in July, will express how UK businesses, consumers and financial markets continue to respond to uncertainty as government spending starts to flow through the real economy.
-Until then, sign up to receive our regular economic updates and read RSM Economist Tom Pugh’s commentary of key datapoints, weekly Economic Voice briefings and UK Quarterly Economic Outlook.
+Our next set of indicators, published in August, will articulate how UK businesses, consumers and financial markets continue to respond to uncertainty as government spending starts to flow through the real economy and the 90-day US tariff pause expires.
+Until then, sign up to receive our regular economic updates and read RSM UK Chief Economist Tom Pugh’s commentary of key datapoints, weekly Economic Voice briefings and UK Quarterly Economic Outlook.

 Measuring the UK’s economic momentum